evan2s2/Materials-ML/README.md

 # Materials-ML
-*This is an example of code aimed to build Ewald Descritor Model of bulk moduli predicting based on Materials Project data*
+*This is an example (short and very basic) of code aimed to build Ewald Descritor Model of bulk moduli predicting based on Materials Project data*

 Trained model uses crystal structure description only (cif)